confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 In this step, you run a continuous query over the rendezvous stream.

-This is the first thing that may feel a bit unfamiliar to you, because the query will never return until it's terminated.
-It will perpetually push output rows to the client as events are written to the rendezvous stream.
+This may feel a bit unfamiliar, because the query never returns until you terminate it.
+The query perpetually pushes output rows to the client as events are written to the rendezvous stream.
 Leave the query running in your CLI session for now.
-It will begin producing output as soon as we write events into ksqlDB:
+It will begin producing output as soon as events are written into ksqlDB.

 ```sql
 SELECT * FROM rendezvous EMIT CHANGES;